shrinathrao97/HudsonCampaign/Kshaya/Kshaya_Ability_Ideas.md

 **Ideas from Diablo:**
 - Draw from the void: Marking an enemy with a sleight of hand check will place a shadowy mark on the enemy.
 Damaging this enemy will heal the damager.
-- Shadow Roll...Thing: A dodge roll (bonus action) that will throw void daggers (thing conjure dagger from skyrim) at up to 2 enemies.
+- Shadow Roll: A dodge roll (bonus action) that will throw void daggers (thing conjure dagger from skyrim) at up to 2 enemies.
 The roll travels through the void and comes out 10ft out.
 Daggers are throw at beggining of the roll.
 	- Maybe warp daggers at a higher level???

 **Ideas from WoW:**